 We can usually diagnose PMD with a physical exam, but in some cases you’ll need an ultrasound as well.
 In most cases, PMD clears up on its own.
 So your treatment will involve support for your pain and inflammation.
 But, for some men, this condition becomes a recurring problem.
 And, in those cases, you may need to treat your problematic vein.
 Just like you would with varicoceles.

 Fortunately, you can treat varicocele and protect your fertility.
 As interventional radiologists, we treat these varicose veins using a minimally invasive varicocele embolization.
 First, we make tiny incision in your groin.
 Next, we’ll insert a thin catheter through your vein, directing it toward the varicoceles.
 We may use X-ray dye to better see your veins, so we can target treatment.
 Finally, once we’ve pinpointed your varicoceles, we’ll inject tiny coils into the catheter, stopping blood flow to varicoceles and alleviating pressure to the area.

 Of course, we understand that treating sensitive areas can be scary.
 But here’s the best news: during our minimally invasive treatment process, you be awake, but you won’t be in pain.
 Once the procedure is complete, we’ll carefully observe your recovery process for several hours.
 Then, in most cases, we can send you home on the same day as your treatment!

 Have you noticed bulging veins in your scrotum?
+Or do you have a throbbing ache in your pelvic region?
 Are you and your partner struggling to conceive?
 Come in for a diagnostic vein exam.
 We can help determine if varicocele are contributing to your male infertility.